Voltron: Legendary Defender

-Voltron: Legendary Defender received generally positive reviews from critics, highlighting the series' writing and visuals.
-However, the series was involved in various controversies surrounding LGBT representation.
-The series' success has spawned several comics, action figures, and other toys from Playmates Toys.
+Voltron: Legendary Defender received critical acclaim, highlighting the series' writing and visuals.
+Its success has spawned several comics, action figures, and other toys from Playmates Toys.

 Synopsis

 For millennia, the Galra Empire has plagued the universe by destroying civilizations and enslaving various races.
 The only threat to the empire is the legendary "Defender of the Universe" Voltron, a 328-foot-tall robot warrior composed of five lion-styled starships whose pilots are known as Paladins.
-At the crux of the war that ended with the destruction of planet Altea, King Alfor separated Voltron to protect him from falling into the evil Galra King Zarkon's possession.
+At the crux of the war that ended with the destruction of planet Altea, King Alfor separated Voltron to protect him from falling into the evil Galra, King Zarkon's possession.
 King Alfor sent the Voltron Lions across the universe to different locations to hide them from Emperor Zarkon.
 Princess Allura, Alfor's royal adviser Coran, and the Altean Castle of Lions were hidden on planet Arus along with the Black Lion.

 In the present, the Galra Empire's path of conquest and search for Voltron has led them to Earth's solar system.
 A group of space pilots—Shiro, Keith, Lance, Pidge, and Hunk—discover the Blue Lion and immediately get swept up into the Galran War.
 They meet Princess Allura, become the new Paladins, and reunite the five Lions to form Voltron, beginning their fight to liberate the universe from the Galra Empire.